byronsha/TinyApp/README.md

 * webpack
 * webpack-dev-server

+Run the following in the command prompt to install them all:

 `npm i -S react react-dom babel-core babel-loader babel-preset-react babel-preset-es2015 babel-preset-stage-0 webpack webpack-dev-server`

 Also add the following line to your `package.json` "scripts":

 `"dev": "webpack-dev-server --inline"`

+We'll use this at the end of the tutorial to start up our server.

 The whole file should look like this now: